bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 #### Freya

-The knock on Leon's door freightened Freya.
+The knock on Leon&rsquo;s door freightened Freya.
 She pounced off the bed, into her shoes, and imediatly started "fixing" up the room, obfuscating Merlin from the view in front of the room.

 </section>